cgoillot/GPX_Correct/README.md

 # GPX Correct
-This script correct .gpx files from Runtastic so that "Moving Time" is closer to "Elapsed Time" when importing them in Strava.
+This script correct .gpx files imported from Runtastic so that "Moving Time" is closer to "Elapsed Time" when exporting them in Strava.

 # Requirements
 Python 2.7 (not tested with other versions at the moment) must be set up for running this script.
 Below is a tutorial to set up Python.